TomKonig/blog/content/vibe-coding-your-dev-job/index.md

 +++
-title = "vibe coding probably is not coming for your dev job -- but the marketing department is screwed" description = "agentic AI is unlikely to replace developers any time soon, but marketing departments might be screwed" date = "2025-08-15T15:02:55+02:00" author = "Thomas Kønig" categories = ['technology','AI']
+title = "vibe coding probably is not coming for your dev job -- but the marketing department is screwed" description = "agentic AI is unlikely to replace developers any time soon, but marketing departments might become a thing of the past" date = "2025-08-15T15:02:55+02:00" author = "Thomas Kønig" categories = ['technology','AI']